localmin/Multi-channel-NMF/README.md

  * This default program execute a simulation by real number.

- If you want to deal with real data, change codes, for example, "parameter_setting.m", "input_data.m" etc, for your use.
+ If you want to deal with real data, you can change codes, for example, "parameter_setting.m", "input_data.m" etc, for your use.

   * Size of the observation matrix: 12 × 20